Under which type of farm coverage form would a claim for electrocution be payable?

 Prepare for the Florida 4-40 Customer Representative License Test.
 Utilize flashcards and multiple choice questions with hints and explanations.
 Be ready to excel in your exam!

-The correct answer is that a claim for electrocution would be payable under all three types of farm coverage forms: Basic, Broad, and Special.
-Each of these forms provides different levels of coverage, but all include provisions that address electrocution risks to some extent.
+The correct answer indicates that a claim for electrocution would be payable under all types of farm coverage forms: Basic, Broad, and Special.

 Subscribe